Literary Victoria

 ASAL promotes the study, discussion, and creation of Australian writing.
 It also seeks to increase awareness of Australian writing in the wider community and throughout the world.

-Literary listings
+Literary Listings

 Literary Listings is a website dedicated to showcasing the vibrant literary culture in Melbourne, and greater Victoria.
 Literary Listings predominantly features Melbourne and regional Victorian based writers festivals, bookshop and library events.
 Given many festivals now afford the community online access, also included on this website is a concise list of national literary events.